feifyKike/nltk-demo/README.md

 4. Making sense of data and producing a report.

 ## Disclaimer
 This is a CSC295 (Special topics in CS: Python) package demonstration project written and put together by me (Maxim Shelepov).
 The sole purpose of this is educational and example for what's possible with NLP using NLTK.
-The static snapshot of the indeed.com page is taken as an educational sample for analysis.
+The static snapshot (i.e. [indeed_jobs.html](./indeed_jobs.html)) of the [indeed.com](https://www.indeed.com) page is taken as an educational sample for analysis.